Updated: Dec 24, 2020

 “DreadRinger” by SkullMaster (Portland, OR)

 Fans of thrash and fast-paced heavy metal will enjoy headbanging along with Portland’s newest brutal band, SkullMaster.
 The group’s debut LP, VoidWalker, was released this month, and this track showcases the highly technical and in-your-face rawness of their music.
-For those looking for some music with a higher BPM this summer, this is for you.
+For those looking for some music with a higher BPM, this is for you.

 “Waking to the Dream” by Hamiid Shibata Bennett (Milwaukie, OR)